einbahnstrasse/MUS218A-Soundscapes-FA2025/studio.md

 ## Full-Audio Support

-Work stations in the Bates Sound Studio equipped with full audio support are located in 3 places:
+Some work stations in the **Bates Sound Studio**, located in room 302 of the [Olin Arts Center.](https://www.bates.edu/music/about/olin-arts-center/){:target="_blank"}, are equipped with full audio support and are available in 3 spaces:

 1. the "mainspace" iMac at the front of the studio (under the projection screen)
 2. Studio A